OctopusDeploy/Architecture/OctopusServer/ApiVersioning.md

 ### Per Endpoint

 The API will be versioned per endpoint.
-An endpoint being a group of routes (and method) that handle the same shapped data.
-Example `/api/Spaces-1/feeds/all` and `/api/Spaces-1/feeds/{id}` would be grouped, but `/api/Spaces-1/feeds/summary` would not.
+Endpoints that use the same shaped data would often be versioned together, example `/api/Spaces-1/feeds/all` and `/api/Spaces-1/feeds/{id}` but `/api/Spaces-1/feeds/summary` may not be.

 The client can choose to use new APIs bit by bit.
 It can also fall back to a previous API if it knows how.